Visiting Sedona In December: 10 Things You Need To Know

 Mark with warm layers at dusk in December taking photos of Sedona Airport Mesa

-Sedona isn’t just about hiking and off roading, it is also a spectacular arena for capturing stunning photography.
-Rugged red rocks, lush green desert vegetation and a big open sky create endless photo opportunities around Sedona.
+Sedona isn’t just about hiking and off roading, it’s also a spectacular arena for capturing stunning photos.
+Rugged red rocks, lush green desert vegetation and a big open sky create endless photo opportunities around town.

-Soft light and colorful skies around dawn and dusk make sunrise and sunset photography in Sedona unmissable for hobbyist and pro photographers visiting northern Arizona.
+Soft light and colorful skies at dawn and dusk make sunrises and sunsets in Sedona unmissable for hobbyist and pro photographers visiting Arizona.
+We’ve been to a lot of places in the US and around the world, and Sedona is one of our favorite places for photography to date.
+The whole place is incredibly photogenic.

-December and Winter might just be the very best time of year for photographers to visit Sedona and here’s why:
+We think December might just be the very best time of year for photographers to visit Sedona and here’s why:

-• Sunrise is later in the morning so you can avoid the agonizing early alarm
+• Sunrise is later in the morning so we could avoid setting that agonizing early alarm

-• Sunset is earlier in the evening so you can shoot your exposures and be back in town for dinner
+• Sunset is earlier in the evening so we could get our photos and be back in town for dinner

-• There’s a small chance of snow falling (which is every photographers dream in Sedona!)
+• There’s a small chance of snow falling (we didn’t get it but it’s possible)

-• Chances of a textured and cloudy sky are much higher vs Summer
+• Chances of textured cloudy skies were much higher vs summer and we did benefit from this

-• All of the most popular photo spots are quieter than peak season
+• All of the most popular photo spots were quieter than peak seasons

-One of the only downsides to photography in Sedona during December and Winter is having to put up with the cold.
+One of the only downsides to photography in Sedona during December and winter in general is having to put up with the cold.
 Just remember your big fur coat and camera gloves.
+We wouldn’t have been able to do it without them.

 7. Are All Of Sedona’s Top Tourist Sites Open?